 Atomic mass in an atom or group of an atom is the sum of the masses of protons, neutrons and electrons.
-The electrons have very less mass in comparison with protons or neutrons so the mass of electrons is not influenced in the calculation.
-For an element relative atomic mass is the average mass of the naturally occurring isotopes of that element relative to the mass of an atom of 12C.
+The electrons have very less mass in comparison to protons or neutrons so the mass of electrons is not influenced in the calculation.
+For an element, relative atomic mass is the average mass of the naturally occurring isotopes of that element relative to the mass of an atom of 12C.
 Which means one atom is given a relative atomic mass of exactly 12.
 Atomic mass is not reported with units.
 The formula for atomic mass is given below

 Atomic mass = Mass of protons + Mass of neutrons + Mass of electrons

 How to Calculate Atomic Mass?